Drug Enforcement Administration: Organization

-The DEA is headed by an Administrator of Drug Enforcement appointed by the president of the United States and confirmed by the U.S. Senate.
-The Administrator reports to the Attorney General through the Deputy Attorney General.
+The DEA is headed by an administrator of the Drug Enforcement Administration appointed by the president of the United States and confirmed by the U.S. Senate.
+The Administrator reports to the attorney general through the deputy attorney general.
 The administrator is assisted by a deputy administrator, the chief of operations, the chief inspector, and three assistant administrators (for the Operations Support, Intelligence, and Human Resources divisions).
 Other senior staff includes the chief financial officer and the chief counsel.
 The administrator and deputy administrator are the only presidentially appointed personnel in the DEA; all other DEA officials are career government employees.
-DEA's headquarters is located in Arlington, Virginia, across from the Pentagon.
+DEA's headquarters is located in Arlington County, Virginia, across from the Pentagon.
 It maintains its own DEA Academy located on the Marine Corps Base Quantico at Quantico, Virginia, alongside the FBI Academy.
-It maintains 23 domestic field divisions with 222 field offices and 92 foreign offices in 70 countries.
-With a budget exceeding $3 billion, DEA employs 10,169 people, including 4,924 Special Agents and 800 Intelligence Analysts.
-Becoming a Special Agent or Intelligence Analyst with the DEA is a competitive process.
+As of 2024, it maintains 241 domestic offices in 23 divisions, and 91 foreign offices in 69 countries.
+With a budget exceeding $3 billion, DEA employs 10,169 people, including 4,924 special agents and 800 intelligence analysts.

+c.
+2015 its headquarters and the DEA Museum were in 503776 sqft in Lincoln Place, a rented office building in Pentagon City in Arlington County, Virginia.
+In September 2018 this lease was scheduled to end.
+The General Services Administration (GSA), circa 2015, was checking to see where in Northern Virginia the DEA could be headquartered.
+In 2018 the government of the United States extended the lease at Lincoln Place, now to expire circa 2033.
+The DEA administration favored retaining the original location.